MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 ----------------------

-After downloading the CSET release and the data to evaluate, we next set up the required configuration.
-The ``rose-suite.conf.example`` file is a starting point to copy to create a ``rose-suite.conf`` configuration file, which can be edited from inside the ``cset-workflow-vX.Y.Z`` directory using the ``rose edit`` command.
+After downloading the CSET release and the data to evaluate, we next set up the required CSET configuration.
+Take a copy of the ``rose-suite.conf.example`` configuration file to create a copy ``rose-suite.conf`` in the same directory.
+This can be edited from inside the ``cset-workflow-vX.Y.Z`` directory using the ``rose edit`` command.